-USF Researchers Lead First Cruise to Study Piney Point Wastewater Leak
+USF Researchers Lead First Cruise To Study Piney Point Wastewater Leak

 But scientists are working to get ahead.
 USF College of Marine Science researchers aboard the R/V Weatherbird II departed for the bay Wednesday morning with plans to look for changes already resulting from the leak that has ended up in the bay.

 “We’ve assembled a really excellent team of scientists, chemical oceanographers and biological oceanographers that will allow us to follow the transport of those contaminants and where they might end up,” said Frazer.
 The team of researchers will collect and monitor water samples, fish, and surface sediments.
 “Our chemists are going to be particularly interested in looking at the fate following nitrogen and phosphorous and other nutrients in the system.
-They’ll look at the things that effect the chemistry.”READ MORE: Stimulus Check Latest: Will You Receive A Fourth Relief Payment?
+They’ll look at the things that affect the chemistry.”READ MORE: Skeletal Remains Found On CSX Property

 While some results will be apparent immediately, the research team says others could take months to fully analyze.
 “It’s important to be able to mobilize teams quickly when you have an environmental impact like this,” said Frazer.
 “Because that information needs to be provided to the management agencies that are responsible, ultimately, for dealing with that situation.”